Kalwakurthy

-Kalwakurthy is a city and revenue division in Telangana state, India.
+Kalwakurthy is a town and revenue division in Telangana state, India.
 It is the largest town in Nagarkurnool district geographically by area.
 And also it is one of the major cities in combined Mahabubnagar district.
 The name of the city is derived from the word "Kavula Keerti" which means " The Pride of Poets".
 It was earlier known for its cultural heritage and poetical literature.
 It was once known for the presence of various poets.
 It is located 75 kms from Hyderabad on the Srisailam highway and on new highway from Hyderabad to Tirupati as well as on the Kodada to Jadcherla highway.It is around 31.7 km from the district headquarters of Nagarkurnool.
 Kalwakurthy has been a developing city with educational institutions, hospitals and other infrastructural facilities.
 The city of Kalwakurthy has well developed transportation facilities connecting to all major surrounded cities and towns.

 Demographics

 According to The Imperial Gazetteer of India, Kalvakurti was a taluk in Mahbubnagar district, Hyderabad State.
 It contained 101 villages with an area of 583 square miles.
 The population in 1901 was 54,384 compared with 52,132 in 1891.
 The headquarters Kalwakurthy had a population of 2,230.

 Kalwakurthy town has a population of more than 50,000 as per the current estimations and may cross the count of 60,000 by the year 2029.
 People often visit Kalwakurthy from various villages and towns to taste the famous Mysore Bajji of Kalwakurthy style available only evening time.
 The city is famous for its flavoured raw mutton and people from Hyderabad and other cities prefer to buy mutton from Kalwakurthy.